 Posted April 16, 2020

-by Linda Diamond, President, CORE and author ofTeaching Reading Sourcebook and Assessing Reading: Multiple Measures
+by Linda Diamond, founder and former president, CORE and author ofTeaching Reading Sourcebook and Assessing Reading: Multiple Measures

 Originally published in AASA’s The School Administrator, April 2006 Number 4, Vol. 63

 Middle schools and high schools across the country face a literacy crisis of monumental proportions.
 Whether they are students from households where English is a second language or learning-disabled students mainstreamed into difficult classes, struggling readers demonstrate lower achievement in all academic subjects.
 While many poor readers have developed coping strategies, they rarely improve their academic performance or test scores.